- As low as $208/Night

 About the Area

 Located in Myrtle Beach, this condo is near theme parks and on the beach.
 Apache Pier and Cherry Grove Pier are worth checking out if an activity is on the agenda, while those wishing to experience the area's natural beauty can explore Myrtle Beach Beaches and North Myrtle Beach Beaches.
 Ripley's Aquarium and SkyWheel Myrtle Beach are not to be missed.
-Jet skiing and kayaking offer great chances to get out on the surrounding water, or you can seek out an adventure with hiking and cycling nearby.
+Jet skiing and kayaking offer great chances to get out on the surrounding water, or you can seek out an adventure with cycling and hiking/biking trails nearby.

 Special Instructions